Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders: Graph statistics

-\paragraph{Triangle Count.} The number of triangles in a simple graph $\A$ is computed by $\mathit{Tri}(A) = \sum_{i}{(A^3)}_{ii}$ with a runtime cost of $O(\numnodes^3)$.
+with a runtime cost of $O(\numnodes^3)$.
 The number of triangles is a fundamental graph statistic in network science~\cite{bera2020count} with many applications in graph mining~\cite{arifuzzaman2013patric}.
 For example it has been used to detect spamming activity and assess content quality in social networks~\cite{becchetti2008efficient}, to uncover thematic structure in the world-wide web~\cite{eckmann2002curvature} and for query planning in databases~\cite{bar2002reductions}.
 It is also used extensively in exponential random graph models~\cite{harris2013introduction}.